NMaster23/Lumen/README.md

+___This Project was originally for Lumen, but I got no word on that, so this is being changed to HackCraft___

 Welcome!
 This is a template for developing a 1.21.5 Minecraft shader with Iris.
 All shader files are in the `shaders` folder.
 They currently don't do anything special.

 From the terminal, you can run: